Did You Suffer Side Effects of Tylenol?

 What is Tylenol?

 Tylenol (acetaminophen) is one of the best-selling medications in the world, commonly used over the counter as a treatment for mild to moderate pain, fever, coughs, colds, and the flu.
 The active ingredient in Tylenol, acetaminophen, is also found in more than 600 other medications that are available over the counter or in prescription-strength formulations, including Benadryl, Excedrin, Dayquil, Theraflu, Robitussin, Percocet, and Vicodin.
 Tylenol was initially approved by the FDA in 1951, and because it has been on the market in the United States for more than six decades, most people assume that the pain reliever is safe to use and does not carry any risk of dangerous side effects.
-However, the truth is that recent reports have tied acetaminophen (Tylenol) to a potentially increased risk of serious side effects, including liver damage and liver failure, as well as an alleged risk of autism spectrum disorder (ASD) and/or attention-deficit/hyperactivity disorder (ADHD) in children when used during pregnancy.
+However, recent reports have tied acetaminophen (Tylenol) to a possible increased risk of autism spectrum disorder (ASD) and/or attention-deficit/hyperactivity disorder (ADHD) in children when used during pregnancy.

-Many consumers are unaware that a Tylenol overdose possibly leading to liver failure can occur as a result of a one-time unintentional acetaminophen overdose, resulting in symptoms like nausea, vomiting, diarrhea, sweating, irritability, and appetite loss.
-In fact, experts have warned that even healthy people taking Tylenol as recommended may be at risk of suffering life-threatening Tylenol side effects like overdose and liver failure.
+Another concern related to Tylenol use is the potential risk of liver failure, which research shows can occur as a result of a one-time unintentional acetaminophen overdose.
+Experts have warned that even healthy people taking Tylenol as recommended may be at risk for life-threatening Tylenol side effects like overdose and liver failure.
 Acetaminophen is metabolized in the liver, which results in a by-product that can damage the liver.
 In most cases, this by-product is converted into a harmless substance by a certain antioxidant in the body.
 However, taking large doses of Tylenol can cause this antioxidant to become overwhelmed, potentially resulting in irreversible damage to liver cells indicative of liver failure.
 Common symptoms of liver failure include jaundice, swollen abdomen, bleeding easily, and sometimes even coma.

 Link Between Tylenol and Autism, ADHD